mohammed1O/Sentiment-Analysis-Reviews/README.md

-## Sentiment Analysis of Reviews Using VADER and RoBERTa
+# Sentiment Analysis for Amazon Reviews
 Environment Setup and Dependencies
 To run the project, ensure you have the following dependencies installed: